that-sky-project/that-mod-loader/README.md

 ## Usage
 1. Download latest mod loader in [releases](https://www.github.com/HTMonkeyG/HTML-Sky/releases/latest).
 2. Put `winhttp.dll` and `html-config.json` (optional) under the same folder with `Sky.exe`.
-3. Create `htmods` folder in the folder contains `Sky.exe`.
+3. Create `htmodloader` folder in the folder contains `Sky.exe`.
 Your directory should look like this:
 ```
 <Game installation directory>
  ├─Sky.exe